This Banana Pumpkin Bread is moist, nutritious, and delicious! Learn how to freeze it for later or make it into muffins, too.

-- Pour batter into a 9 x 5-inch loaf pan or muffin tin coated with cooking spray.
+- Preheat oven to 350°F. Coat a 9 x 5-inch loaf pan (or muffin tin) with cooking spray

-- For bread, bake at 350° for 50-55 minutes or until a wooden pick inserted in center comes out clean.
-For muffins, bake at 350° for 15-18 minutes until a wooden pick comes out clean.
+- For the bread, bake for 50-55 minutes or until a wooden pick inserted in center comes out clean.
+(For muffins, bake at for 15-18 minutes until a wooden pick comes out clean.)

-- Remove from oven; cool 10 minutes in pan on a wire rack.
+- Remove from oven and let cool 10 minutes in the pan on a wire rack.
 Remove bread or muffins from pan and cool completely.
 (Freezing instructions begin here.)

-To Freeze: Bake and cool completely.
+Freeze For Later: Bake and cool completely.
 Remove bread from pan and wrap tightly with plastic wrap and a layer of foil.
-Or, remove muffins from pan, place in freezer bag, seal and press out all air.
+For muffins, remove from pan, place in freezer bag in a single layer, press out all air, and seal.
 Freeze.